C.J. Abrams Player Props: Nationals vs. Dodgers

 C.J.
 Abrams At The Plate

-- In 60.4% of his games this season (29 of 48), Abrams has picked up at least one hit, and in nine of those games (18.8%) he recorded more than one.

-- He has hit a home run in 10.4% of his games this year, and 2.8% of his trips to the plate.
+- He has hit a home run in five games this season (10.2%), homering in 2.7% of his plate appearances.

-- Abrams has driven home a run in 14 games this year (29.2%), including more than one RBI in 18.8% of his games and producing three or more of his team's runs on three occasions..
+- Abrams has an RBI in 15 of 49 games this season, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.